What Is IFAS, and How Does It Work?

 In addition to being cost-effective, fixed media systems are easy to install and do not result in material losses.
 Fixed media may also provide more efficient nitrification in colder climates, and the biomass may be more resistant to hydraulic shock loads.

 IFAS vs. Conventional Activated Sludge

 IFAS and conventional activated sludge systems are similar, but some major differences include the combination of aerobic, anaerobic and anoxic zones and the increased sludge retention time in IFAS.

 Because fixed film wastewater treatment systems typically require less volume than conventional activated sludge systems, they tend to involve less capital cost.
 New IFAS systems typically cost less than new conventional activated sludge systems, and adding IFAS technology to existing activated sludge systems can avoid the costs of expanding the system’s capacity.

 Differences Between IFAS and MBBR

 MBBR stands for moving bed biofilm reactor, a wastewater treatment technique that is similar to IFAS.
-MBBR involves the use of a reaction tank that contains a plastic-made carrier mixed in water or in a mixture of water and sludge.
-The main difference between IFAS and MBBR is that the activated sludge that comes from the sludge recirculation is also used in IFAS, which means carrier-fixed biofilms and activated sludge are both used in one reaction tank.
+MBBR involves the use of a reaction tank that contains a plastic carrier combined in water or a mixture of water and sludge.
+The main difference between MBBR and IFAS is that the activated sludge from sludge recirculation is also used in IFAS.
+This means carrier-fixed biofilms and activated sludge are both used in one reaction tank.